Mostafa1Jamal1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - The line should end with a \n
 - If n is 0 or less, the function should only print \n

+7-print_diagonal.c > is a source code file of a function that draws a diagonal line on the terminal.
+- Prototype: void print_diagonal(int n);
+- You can only use _putchar function to print
+- Where n is the number of times the character \ should be printed
+- The diagonal should end with a \n
+- If n is 0 or less, the function should only print a \n